Cambodia travel advice

 Most visitors to Cambodia initially focus on the famous Angkor temples.

 Our knowledge of the area is unparalleled and in a country where any local can be a 'guide', we use a hand-picked group of the best English-speaking guides who are knowledgeable, professional and experienced.

 Siem Reap has direct flight connections with many international airports throughout Southeast Asia, so your visit to Angkor can be a brief 'add on' to another country in the region or a more in-depth exploration.
 We often suggest combining the temples with the capital, Phnom Penh, as in both places you will find, perhaps to your surprise, some of Asia’s finest hotels.

-Travelling from one to the other is usually by air, although the road has improved to make this a viable option, perhaps including a stop at the temple of Sambor Prei Kuk.
+Traveling from one to the other is usually by air, although the road has improved to make this a viable option, perhaps including a stop at the temple of Sambor Prei Kuk.
 Daily boat services crossing Tonle Sap Lake are rather limited, so unless you have time to take one of the longer cruises this may not be possible for you.
-Previously inaccessible areas of Cambodia are gradually opening up and the possiblities for more in depth trips through this unique country are endless.
-While facilities outside the main centres are more basic, a trip through the real Cambodia, away from the tourists, can be incredibly rewarding - but it is certainly not for everyone!
+Previously inaccessible areas of Cambodia are gradually opening up and the possibilities for more in-depth trips through this unique country are endless.
+While facilities outside the main centers are more basic, a trip through the real Cambodia, away from the tourists, can be incredibly rewarding - but it is certainly not for everyone!